Par4All/par4all/examples/README.txt

 Here are given small examples showing how to use p4a, tpips and PyPS to parallelize some code.

+If you do not have write access to this directory, YOU SHOULD NOT RUN Par4All AS ROOT with sudo or whatever, since it may create a security issue.

+Instead, copy its content (with cp -a for example) in some place where you can write into and try the examples from this new location.

+For example, starting from a standard installation, if you want a copy of the examples in your home directory and work with them, you can try:

+  cp -a /usr/local/par4all/examples ~
+  cd ~/examples

 People only interested in quick results should look only at examples/P4A using p4a.